kmotoko/desktop-guideline/hardening/firejail.md

 cp /usr/share/applications/atom.desktop ~/.local/share/applications/
 ```
 Then edit `EXEC` line in `~/.local/share/applications/atom.desktop` and remove the absolute path.
-Also atom github integration requires a bit of tweaking.
-Not sure if all the following requires, try to restrict it in the future.
+Also atom git/github integration requires a bit of tweaking.
+Also, the trash folder is masked by default, unmask it.
 Put the following into `/etc/firejail/atom.local`:

 ```
+# Bring the trash func back
+noblacklist ${HOME}/.local/share/Trash

-# GitHub integration requires
+# Git/GitHub integration requires
+noblacklist ${HOME}/.config/git
+noblacklist ${HOME}/.gitconfig
+noblacklist ${HOME}/.git-credentials
 ignore nodbus
 ignore noexec /tmp

+# Other fixes
+noblacklist ${HOME}/.pythonrc.py

 ```

 + Electrum Bitcoin Wallet (Appimage): Firejail has an electrum profile.
 However, since we used the appimage for the setup, it needs to be configured.
 Note that desktop file does not recognize `~` or `$HOME` for the path, therefore replace the `<USERNAME>` or the whole path if not using the home directory.
 Add the `electrum.desktop` to `~/.local/share/applications`: